 Parks & Facilities

-John O Linde Community Park is also located in Friday Harbor and is managed by San Juan Island Park and Recreation.
-Fairweather Park on the waterfront is managed by the Port of Friday Harbor.
+John O Linde Community Park is also located in Friday Harbor but owned by San Juan Island School District 149 and managed by San Juan Island Park and Recreation.
+Fairweather Park on the waterfront is owned and managed by the Port of Friday Harbor.

 Use: Town parks are open during seasonal daylight hours unless otherwise posted on site.
 The Town may extend or curtail hours of operation under appropriate circumstances.
 Hours may be extended where lighting has been provided by the Town.
 Hours may also be extended for specific events with an approved special event permit.

-No persons are allowed to enter or be present in a park area after the designated closing time.
+Visitors are not allowed to enter or be present in a park area after the designated closing time.

-Reservations: Patrons may only reserve park use with an approved Special Event permit.
+Reservations: All parks are open to the general public.
+Patrons may only reserve park use with an approved Special Event permit.

 Those arriving by ferry will pass the circular Memorial Park with its 100-year-old Dutch Elms at the base of Spring Street.
 The park displays a granite monument engraved with the names of the nine island men who died in WWI and the insignia of the four branches of the military service at that time: the Navy, Marine Corps, Artillery, and Infantry.